dm-oneclique/react-chat-ui/CONTEXT_MENU_USAGE.md

 - Message type filtering
 - Proper positioning at cursor location
 - Click outside or Escape key to close
+- Visual feedback: subtle dark overlay on message when context menu is open
+- Smooth transitions for better UX
 - TypeScript support
 - Works with both Message and MessageList components